fourkitchens/fire/README.md

 #### Configuration variables:

-- `local_environment` : This setting is optional, the system will automatically detected your local env, currently available: acquia, lando.
+- `local_environment` : **Optional setting**, the system will automatically detected your local env, currently available: acquia, lando.

-- `local_fe_theme_name`: Optional setting, the system will try to automatically get your theme, but you can always specify the theme you require to use.
+- `local_fe_theme_name`: **Optional setting**, the system will try to automatically get your theme, but you can always specify the theme you require to use.

 - `local_theme_build_script`: NPM script you are using to build your theme.